lisamarieandersson/minimal-weather-app/README.md

 The weather is automatically updated every 15 minutes.
 The background images and icons also change according to the given weather conditions.

 <br>
-Demo link to see it and try it out:
+Demo link to see and try it out:

 [Minimal Weather App](https://minimal-weather-app-design.netlify.app/)